 Students have specific protections while they are students so that their private information is not compromised and so that they can access their educational records.
 Legally, these student protections are codified in FERPA law.

-With new and emerging open environments and pedagogical practices, it is important to take a broader view of how the spirit of student protections in FERPA can be extended to adequately account for new student learning environments.
+With new and emerging open environments and pedagogical practices, it is important to take a broader view of how the spirit of student protections in FERPA can be extended to adequately account for open student work.

 The value and opportunities of open student scholarship and open pedagogy include (but are not limited to) the following: